 20 Jan 2023

-Dani was found bleeding to death at an intersection in the Aragón Inguarán neighborhood of Mexico City on Friday 20th January.
+Dani was found bleeding to death at an intersection in the Aragón Inguarán neighborhood of Mexico City.
 She had not been seen since leaving work to meet a friend.

 Trans women are the most discriminated against in Mexico, according to information from the National Council to Prevent Discrimination (Conapred), but they also face sexist violence that has claimed the lives of several of them, as happened in Mexico City with Dani Millán, who was beaten to death on January 20, after she left work.
 Dozens of people and groups have decided to raise her voice for her de ella, to demand justice and that her crime does not go unpunished.